 Why do some people seem to get bitten by mosquitoes more than others?
 Do different people really taste better?
 If so, my son Henry must be delicious because that boy gets more bug bites than anyone I’ve ever seen.

 With all of my son’s bug bites, I have learned that you don’t need a drugstore cream to relieve itchy mosquito bites.
 Instead, try making your own calamine lotion or using ingredients already in your kitchen.
-Home remedies like honey, baking soda, lavender oil and witch hazel are natural skin soothers – and far less expensive!
+Home remedies like honey, baking soda, lavender essential oil, and witch hazel are natural skin soothers—and far less expensive!

-And if you want to avoid bites in the first place, try planting bug-repelling plants in your backyard or using one of these natural bug sprays.
+And if you want to avoid bites in the first place, try planting bug-repelling plants in your backyard or a natural bug spray.
 However, I know that sometimes we’re not always as prepared as we want to be—so here are my favorite recipes for relieving bug bites after they’ve happened.

 Ingredients